 Buying Bananas: Things to Watch Out For

 In the United States, it is possible to buy bananas at any time of the year.
 However, this uninterrupted availability comes at a price.
 Bananas are grown mostly in Central and South America, and must be transported across tremendous distances to reach our supermarkets, which increase their carbon footprint.
 Furthermore, the banana industry remains under fire for the exploitation of plantation workers and irresponsible environmental practices.
 In order to avoid supporting these abusive and destructive practices, choose to buy fair trade and organic bananas when you try out this banana chips recipe.

 - How to Freeze Bananas: Tips and Recipe Ideas

 - Stale Bread Recipes: Creative and Tasty Recipe Ideas

 - Watermelon Rind: How To Use It and Prevent Foodwaste

 This article has been translated from German to English by Christie Sacco.
-You can read the original here: Bananenchips selber machen: eine einfache Anleitung.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Bananenchips selber machen: eine einfache Anleitung.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.